MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 The `Get()`, `Set()`, and `Test()` methods are analogous to the `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions in a script resource.

 As a best practice, minimize the amount of code within the class implementation.
-Instead, move the majority of your code our to public functions in the module, which can then be independently tested.
+Instead, move the majority of your code to public functions in the module, which can then be independently tested.

 ```powershell
 <#